rutura/learnqt/_posts/2023-08-31-tableview-cpp-model-qml.md

 ## Summary

-Congratulations on making it to the end!
-You should now be equipped with the basic knowledge you'll use to build your models and expose complex data from the C++ side of things.
-The key thing is to know the interface methods, built-into your base class of interest.
-In this article, QAbstractTableModel was our base class.
-The are a few required methods like rowCount() and data(), but depending on your requirements, you may need to override and provide your customizations for much more.
-Once you have the model set up in C++, you expose it as a type to QML and configure it as a model for the TableView instance we have on the QML side.
-Once you understand the concepts, it quickly becomes second nature to use these concepts in your projects.
+Congratulations on reaching the conclusion of this article!
+By now, you should have a solid foundation of knowledge to create your models and make intricate data accessible from the C++ perspective.
+The key takeaway is to grasp the interface methods embedded within your chosen base class, as demonstrated using QAbstractTableModel in this article.
+While certain methods like rowCount() and data() are essential, you may find it necessary to override and customize them to meet your specific requirements.

+Once your model is configured in C++, you can expose it as a QML type and seamlessly integrate it as a model for the TableView component on the QML side.
+As you become more proficient with these concepts, they will become second nature and prove invaluable in your project endeavors.

-If you need the source code for all we did in the article, you can find it [here](https://github.com/rutura/learnqt_blog_posts/tree/main/01-TableViewCppModel).
-I hope you got some value out of this article.
-If you'd like more content from us, do check out our [course catalog](/courses).
-We also have a [published book](/books) that covers the latest trends in QML in a systematic way.
-Have a cool tip you use to expose complex models for consumption on the QML side?
-A question?
-Shoot us in the comments below.
-I'll see you around.
+For those seeking the source code used in this article, you can access it [here](https://github.com/rutura/learnqt_blog_posts/tree/main/01-TableViewCppModel).
+We trust that you have found value in this article.
+If you crave more insightful content, explore our comprehensive [course catalog](/courses).
+Additionally, we offer a [published book](/books) that systematically delves into the latest trends in QML.

+Do you have any ingenious tips for exposing complex models for QML consumption, or perhaps burning questions?
+Feel free to share them in the comments below.
+I look forward to engaging with you in future discussions.
+Until then, happy coding!